 Preface

-When I found myself coding a multilingual site in Jekyll, I stumbled on a lot of useful resources while surfing the Web, but I struggled not a little while trying to digest and replicate their approaches because of the lack of a concrete, working example to look at.
+When I found myself coding a multilingual site in Jekyll, I stumbled on a lot of useful resources while surfing the Web, but I struggled quite a bit to digest and replicate their approaches due to the lack of a concrete, working example to look at.

 At first, I tried to replicate their approaches directly in the site I was working on, but this quickly backfired because it proved to be too big of a bite to chew for a designer who codes.

-Not giving up, I then opted for creating a basic site from scratch, so that I could just focus on learning how to handle multiple languages in Jekyll without any extra complexity in the picture.
+Not giving up, I then decided to create a basic site from scratch to focus on learning how to handle multiple languages in Jekyll without any extra complexity in the picture.

-That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to be of a help for anybody who is into coding a multilingual site using Jekyll.
+That very same basic site is hosted in this repository, which I gladly share with the world as an example project, hoping to help anyone interested in coding a multilingual site using Jekyll.

 Foreword